Car insurance falls into three main levels of cover and, as with so many things in life, the more you pay the more you get.

 What does Third Party car insurance cover?

-The basic level is Third Party only.
-As explained on the Why you need car insurance page, this is the minimum the law requires.
+The basic level is Third Party only; this is the minimum the law requires.
 If you have an accident, Admiral will pay out to the Third Party - the person whose property is damaged or who is injured as a result of the accident.
 But Third Party insurance won't compensate you for damage to your car.

 Although Third Party is the basic level, at Admiral it still comes with a lot of very useful benefits - take a look at The benefits of insuring with Admiral.